-- (b) The strength, efficiency, and efficacy of the processes, namely, corporate insolvency resolution, corporate liquidation, voluntary liquidation, pre-packaged insolvency resolution, fresh start process, resolution of personal guarantors to corporate debtors, resolution of proprietorship and partnership firms, individual insolvency resolution, bankruptcy, etc.; - (c) The growth and efficiency of markets such as markets for interim finance, resolution plans, liquidation assets, insolvency services, along with cost efficiency, information efficiency, etc.; - (d) The impact on businesses in terms of cost of capital, capital structure, availability of credit, entrepreneurship, capacity utilisation, creative destruction, competition, innovation, etc.; - (e) Behavioural changes amongst the debtors and creditors, trust of the creditors in debtors, meritocratic lending, non-observable impact, humanitarian considerations, proactive/ preventive impact of the Code, etc. and - (f) The overall impact on employment, income and economic growth of the nation.
+(b) The strength, efficiency, and efficacy of the processes, namely, corporate insolvency resolution, corporate liquidation, voluntary liquidation, pre-packaged insolvency resolution, fresh start process, resolution of personal guarantors to corporate debtors, resolution of proprietorship and partnership firms, individual insolvency resolution, bankruptcy, etc.;

+(c) The growth and efficiency of markets such as markets for interim finance, resolution plans, liquidation assets, insolvency services, along with cost efficiency, information efficiency, etc.;

+(d) The impact on businesses in terms of cost of capital, capital structure, availability of credit, entrepreneurship, capacity utilisation, creative destruction, competition, innovation, etc.;

+(e) Behavioural changes amongst the debtors and creditors, trust of the creditors in debtors, meritocratic lending, non-observable impact, humanitarian considerations, proactive/ preventive impact of the Code, etc. and

+(f) The $\ensuremath{\text{overall impact}}$ on employment, income and economic growth of the nation.

-Table below lists these layers of outcomes and possible indicators for tracking them.
+Table balance lists the second and after the second second and a settled as the alternation of the Constant of the other of the second Table below lists these lay ers of outcomes and possible indicators for tracking them.

-Layer of Outcome Objective Indicator Strength of insolvency ecosystem To aid the processes in pursuit of objectives of the Code Strength of each of the elements of the ecosystem.
-Performance of each of these elements.
+Layer of Outcome Objective Indicator Strength of insolvency ecosystem To aid the processes in pursuit of objectives of the Code Strength of each of the elements of the ecosystem.Performance of each of these elements.
 Strength of insolvency processes To aid stakeholders to pursue the objectives of the Code Use of the processes under the Code by creditors and debtors as compared to other available options.
 Efficiency of the processes in terms of cost-time-recovery framework.
 Strength of insolvency markets To aid the insolvency processes to arrive at competitive market outcomes Availability of interim finance.
 Availability of competitive resolution plans.
 Cost and information efficiency of the markets.
 Impact on businesses Enhance availability of credit, promote entrepreneurship, drive competition and innovation Behavioural changes Desired behaviour through incentives and disincentives Proactive / preventive resolutions.
 Resolutions in the shadow of or on account of the Code.
 Settlements during resolution process.
 Meritocratic / cleaner lending.
 Overall impact Improvement in corporate governance, resource allocation, and economic growth Employment saved because of resolution of distressed companies.
 Amount of recoveries by creditors being ploughed back into the credit cycle.
 Capacity utilisation and resource allocation.
 Impact on economic growth of the country.